raphaelmansuy/tutorials/23_google_agent_adk.md

 )
 ```

-This ensures that content meets high standards for accuracy and originality[^4_8].
+This ensures that content meets high standards for accuracy and originality.

 ## Enterprise Document Processing

-Document processing is a critical function in many enterprises, involving the extraction, analysis, and management of information from various document types[^4_8][^4_17].
+Document processing is a critical function in many enterprises, involving the extraction, analysis, and management of information from various document types.

 ### Contract Analysis

-Contract analysis can be automated using specialized agents[^4_8]:
+Contract analysis can be automated using specialized agents:

 ```python
 # Entity extraction agent